Home

 After my Master’s, I returned to Europe and worked in the European Parliament in Brussels.
 In 2015, I embarked on PhD studies in the School of International Relations at the University of St Andrews.
 Under the supervision of the late Professor Ian Taylor and funded by the Economic and Social Research Council and the Friedrich Ebert Foundation, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.

 Currently, I am Lecturer in International Relations and Global Political Economy at the University of Freiburg.
-I am also Research Fellow in the Centre for International and Comparative Politics at Stellenbosch University, Visiting Lecturer at Dresden University of Technology and Research Associate in the Second Cold War Observatory.
+I am also Research Fellow in the Centre for International and Comparative Politics at Stellenbosch University and Research Associate in the Second Cold War Observatory.
 I have previously worked as a Postdoctoral Research Fellow in the ERC-funded African Governance and Space (AFRIGOS) project in the Centre of African Studies at the University of Edinburgh.
-I have taught courses on Global Political Economy, the political economy of the Global South, as well as on International Relations, international organisations, non-state actors, interdisciplinarity and Africa in international relations, at Dresden, Freiburg, St Andrews and Stellenbosch.
+I have taught courses on Global Political Economy, the political economy of the Global South, South-South cooperation, Africa-China relations, as well as on International Relations, international organisations, non-state actors, interdisciplinarity and Africa’s international relations, at Dresden, Freiburg, St Andrews and Stellenbosch.

 My personal interests include kind people, good food, travelling, reggae and yoga.